lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 Effects and Filters
 --------------------
-To open an equalizier press the button that looks like several physical slider switches, press :kbd:`Control+E` or :guilabel:`Tools --> Effects and filters` and use the :guilabel:`Audio effects` tab and :guilabel:`Equalizer` subtab.
+To open an equalizier press the button that looks like several physical slider switches, press :kbd:`Control+E` or :menuselection:`Tools --> Effects and Filters` and use the :guilabel:`Audio effects` tab and :guilabel:`Equalizer` subtab.
 To enable the equalizier check the :guilabel:`Enable` checkbox.
 Then to increase or decrease the sound at each frequency up to increase the volume at that frequency.
 To select an equalizer preset use the :guilabel:`Preset` drop down menu.
 On the :guilabel:`Advanced` tab of audio effects there is a meter to adjust the pitch of the currently playing audio.
 To enable this effect check the :guilabel:`Enable` checkbox.
 To increase the pitch of the audio move the slider up.
 To decrease the pitch of the audio move the slider down.

 .. image::  equlizer.png